Facial Feminization Surgery (FFS)

 - All blood-thinning medications like Aspirin, Ibuprofen, hormones, and some supplements must be stopped a minimum of two weeks before the surgery.

-FFS recovery depends on the procedures done and the overall pain threshold of the patients.
+Facial feminization surgery recovery depends on the procedures done and the overall pain threshold of the patients.
 Surgeons usually map out the recovery timeline and plan before the surgery so that the patients have a clear understanding of all important recovery factors.